 The Graduate Dean also has final responsibility for all theses and dissertations.
 After your advisory committee and department head have accepted your work, the Graduate Dean must also accept the thesis or dissertation in order for you to graduate.

-The Graduate Office is responsible for keeping records on each graduate student.
+The Center for Graduate Studies is responsible for keeping records on each graduate student.
 The office keeps copies of your progress reports and the forms you file.
 They are not responsible for making sure the information on these forms is correct.

-The Graduate Office is also responsible for checking on the registration of those graduate students who have assistantships.
+The Center for Graduate Studies is also responsible for checking on the registration of those graduate students who have assistantships.
 They do this within one week of the closing of registration.
-Usually, the Graduate Office will notify any student who is in danger of losing an assistantship.
+Usually, the Center for Graduate Studies will notify any student who is in danger of losing an assistantship.